cas-bioinf/rboAnalyzer/docs/help.md

 1) build with RSEARCH (default)

-    By default we build the covariance model from the query sequence (secondary structure predicted by RNAfold) and RIBOSUM matrix.
+    By default, we build the covariance model from the query sequence (secondary structure predicted by RNAfold) and RIBOSUM matrix.
     The RIBOSUM is RIBOSUM65 by default and it can be changed in [alternative](config_how_to.md) `config.txt` file.

 2) supply your own model (the `--cm_file` option)